Inflation Reduction Act: Pollution and emissions

 A preliminary analysis by the REPEAT Project of Princeton University estimated that the investments made by the law would reduce net emissions 42% below 2005 levels, compared to 27% under current policies (including the Infrastructure Investment and Jobs Act).

-The Energy Innovation group estimated the reduction of greenhouse gas emissions at 37–41% below 2005 levels in 2030, compared to 24% without the bill.
-This estimate of the greenhouse gas emission reduction lines up with the figure provided by the bill's authors which is a 40% reduction in carbon emissions relative to 2005 levels.
+The Energy Innovation group estimated the reduction of greenhouse gas emissions at 37–41% below 2005 levels in 2030, compared to 24% without the act.
+This estimate of the greenhouse gas emission reduction lines up with the figure provided by the act's authors which is a 40% reduction in carbon emissions relative to 2005 levels.

-Modeling from the nonpartisan research institution Resources for the Future indicates the bill would decrease retail power costs by 5.2–6.7% over a ten-year period, resulting in savings of $170–220 per year for the average U.S. household.
-The modeling also predicts that the bill would tend to stabilize electricity prices.
-The Act would help foster a tripling in the size of the American solar power industry and provide unprecedented investment security, according to the trade group Solar Energy Industries Association.
-The trade group American Clean Power's assessment of business announcements of IRA-linked investments in renewables and battery plants, during the period between the Act's signing and November 30, 2022, yielded a figure of over $40 billion creating 6,850 jobs.
-80 percent of these investments are in Republican-held districts.
+Modeling from the nonpartisan research institution Resources for the Future indicates the act would decrease retail power costs by 5.2–6.7% over a ten-year period, resulting in savings of $170–220 per year for the average U.S. household.
+The modeling also predicts that the act would tend to stabilize electricity prices.
+The act would help foster a tripling in the size of the American solar power industry and provide unprecedented investment security, according to a September 2022 report by the trade group Solar Energy Industries Association.

 In reaction to the Supreme Court case West Virginia v.
-EPA, which limited the EPA's authority to institute a program such as the Obama-era Clean Power Plan, the IRA also includes language granting the EPA more authority to regulate carbon dioxide and other greenhouse gases, as well as to promote renewable energy.
+EPA, which limited the EPA's authority to institute a program such as the Obama-era Clean Power Plan, Title VI of the IRA amended the Clean Air Act to explicitly designate carbon dioxide, hydrofluorocarbons, methane, nitrous oxide, perfluorocarbons, and sulfur hexafluoride as air pollutants to unambiguously provide the EPA congressional authorization to regulate carbon dioxide and other greenhouse gases, as well as to promote renewable energy.

+Drug prices

+One of the most consequential aspects of this act is the increased negotiating power granted to Medicare.
+Before the enactment of the Inflation Reduction Act, Medicare was notably restricted in its ability to negotiate drug prices directly with pharmaceutical companies.
+This limitation often resulted in higher costs for both the program and its beneficiaries.
+With the new rule, Medicare now engages directly with drug manufacturers, aiming to secure more favorable pricing agreements.
+This development has the potential to significantly alter the landscape of drug pricing, especially for high-cost medications under Medicare Part D. The Congressional Budget Office projects the Medicare drug price negotiations will save the government $98.5 billion over the next decade.
+The savings will be used to increase Medicare Part D benefits.
+Together, these drugs amounted to more than $45 billion in Medicare Part D spending from June 2022 to May 2023.

+First selected drugs

+In September 2023, Medicare announced the first 10 drugs selected for negotiations under the agency's drug price negotiation program.
+This list includes treatments for: